rachjgriff/bank/README.md

 So that I can see how my current balance at the top of my bank statement
 I can see my most recent transaction first

+As a bank account holder
+So that I can control my excessive spending
+I can not withdraw money if my balance is < 0

 ## REFACTOR APPROACH
 --------
 - [X] Move bank_statement method to its own class, BankStatement